 Since 2007, the quick and sensitive nasal swab PCR test has been included in pre- and post-arrival quarantine in New Zealand import health standards.
-The PAQ testing is considered an important measure for New Zealand, since one of the key concerns with importing equids from an EI infected country is subclinical infections that may occur in vaccinated animals.
-New Zealand opts for the additional security measures recommended in the Code; samples for agent identification testing are collected on two occasions at 7 to 14 days and less than 5 days before shipment.
-The additional measures will be required for equids not from a free country, zone, or compartment, and where equids are from an EI free country, zone, or compartment where vaccination is practiced.
+The PAQ testing is considered an important measure for New Zealand, since one of the key concerns with importing equids from an El infected country is subclinical infections that may occur in vaccinated animals.
+New Zealand opts for the additional security measures recommended in the Code; samples for agent identification testing are collected on two occasions in the 5-7 days after entry into PEI and in the 4 days prior to shipment.
+The additional measures will be required for equids not from a free country, zone, or compartment, and where equids are from an El free country, zone, or compartment where vaccination is practiced.
 Code recommendations should continue to be used.